A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

-Images were acquired on a Philips Gyroscan $\SI{1.5}{\tesla}$ (NT, Philips Medical Systems, Best, the Netherlands).
-The RF receiver coil was a standard synergy body coil for thorax examinations.
-Images of seven short-axis cross-sections, slice thickness $\SI{8}{\milli \meter}$ with inter-slice distance $\SI{0}{\milli \meter}$, were obtained to capture the whole heart.
+In a previous study, see~\cite{prinzen2009}, mongrel dog data were acquired to investigate the influence of different pacing protocols on cardiac mechanics, pump function and efficiency.
+The animals were handled according to the Dutch Law on Animal Experimentation (WOD) and the European Directive for the Protection of Vertebrate Animals Used for Experimental and Other Scientific Purposes (86/609/EU).
+The protocol was approved by the Maastricht University Experimental Animal Committee.
+Anatomical Magnetic Resonance Images (MRI) were acquired on a Philips Gyroscan $\SI{1.5}{\tesla}$ (NT, Philips Medical Systems, Best, the Netherlands) using a standard synergy receiver coil for thorax examinations.
+Images of seven short-axis cross-sections of slice thickness $\SI{8}{\milli \meter}$ with $\SI{0}{\milli \meter}$ inter-slice distance were obtained to capture the whole heart.
 LV pressure and volume were determined using the conductance catheter technique (CD-Leycom, The Netherlands), see \cite{verbeek2003}, and the signals were digitized at $\SI{1}{\kilo \hertz}$.

-Multilabel BiV segmentations were generated from the seven MRI cross sections using Seg3D \cite{sci:seg3D}.
-Each cross section was first semi-automatically segmented using thresholding techniques with manual correction.
-A coherent and smooth BiV segmentation was then generated by using an automated iterative erosion and dilation smoothing scheme.